-In the case of a lot of injector needles, the holes tend to be aligned along the side of the needle itself, rather than the end (although this isn’t always the case).
-This can make sucking the marinade liquid up into the barrel of your injector difficult if you’re using a shallow dish, so instead make sure that your marinade is sitting in a deep dish.
-This doesn’t necessarily mean that you need to produce gallons of the stuff, but instead try to use a long thin glass like a champagne flute so that your needle can get plenty of purchase as you try to withdraw the liquid.
+This doesn’t mean that you need to produce gallons of the stuff, but try to use a long thin glass so that your needle can get plenty of purchase as you try to withdraw the liquid.

-Because your injector is going to be exposed to not just your marinade, but also the meat, it’s important that it’s easy to clean.
-You don’t want to discover long out of date pieces of food, particularly meat, inside the chamber of your injector several months down the line.
+You don’t want to discover pieces of food that are long out of date – particularly meat – inside the chamber of your injector several months down the line.

 Try to distribute evenly

-Once you have loaded the barrel of your injector with marinade, you want to apply it to your bird at multiple different points across the surface of the bird.
+Once you have loaded the barrel of your injector with marinade, you want to apply it to multiple different points across the surface of the bird.

-How often you do this is completely up to you, but at the very least try to make sure that the thickest parts of the bird has been done as this will be the area most prone to being bland or dry (Source).
+How often you do this is up to you, but at the very least make sure that the thickest parts of the bird have been done.
+This is usually the area most prone to being bland or dry after cooking (Source).

-Also keep in mind that we want the marinade to permeate the meat evenly, so try to distribute the holes as uniformly and generously as possible.
-I try to aim for one-inch gaps across the surface of the bird in each direction.
+Keep in mind that we want the marinade to permeate the meat evenly, so try to distribute the holes uniformly.
+I try to aim for one-inch gaps across the surface in each direction.
 Plot a grid in your head and try to stick to that, ensuring that you get each breast, thigh, and leg.